catalin0midnight/Faith-Shield-4044-Tower-Defence/README.md

 FAITH & SHIELD: 4044 TOWER DEFENCE

-	In the year 4044, after countless wars and confrontations, global changes, and upheavals, the Earth is not in the most attractive form, and humanity is in decline.
+[i]In the year 4044, after countless wars and confrontations, global changes, and upheavals, the Earth is not in the most attractive form, and humanity is in decline.[/i]
 The remaining survivors realized that if they will continue like this, there would be no more of them as a species, so they decided to give all their efforts and create the last bastion of faith.
 Everything is not lost yet, but something unexpected comes from outside.
 	In this game, your goal is to protect the human settlement from the incoming invaders.